 Each of the tax-exempt mortgage revenue bonds were issued by various state and local governments, their agencies and authorities to finance the construction or rehabilitation of income-producing real estate properties.
 However, the tax-exempt mortgage revenue bonds do not constitute an obligation of any state or local government, agency or authority and no state or local government, agency or authority is liable on them, nor is the taxing power of any state or local government pledged to the payment of principal or interest on the tax-exempt mortgage revenue bonds.
 The tax-exempt mortgage revenue bonds are non-recourse obligations of the respective owners of the properties.
 The sole source of the funds to pay principal and interest on the tax-exempt mortgage revenue bonds is the net cash flow or the sale or refinancing proceeds from the properties.
-Each tax-exempt mortgage revenue bond, however, is collateralized by a first mortgage revenue bonds bears tax-exempt interest at a fixed rate and five of the tax-exempt mortgage revenue bonds bears tax-exempt interest at a fixed rate and five of the tax-exempt mortgage revenue bonds bears tax-exempt interest that is payable solely from available net cash flow generated by the financed property.
+Each tax-exempt mortgage revenue bond, however, is collateralized by a first mortgage on all real and personal property included in the related property and an assignment of rents.
+Each of the tax-exempt mortgage revenue bonds bears tax-exempt interest at a fixed rate and five of the tax-exempt mortgage revenue bonds provide for the payment of additional contingent interest that is payable solely from available net cash flow generated by the financed property.